 I was wary of adding too much logistical complexity at the store level during this difficult time.
 Evo recognised this and carefully followed our existing display requirements so that dynamic assortments had minimal impact on staff.

 Long-term results: €8.8 million impact opportunity

-After the successful pilot, Greco desgined the implementation route to roll-out the more responsive assortment across all stores.
+After the successful pilot, Greco designed the implementation route to roll out the more responsive assortment across all stores.
 The global implementation plan revealed an overall €8.8 million impact opportunity.

-Better assortment was estimated to generate €3.1 million in extra revenue every season by satisfying sales potential across the store network.
+Better assortments were estimated to generate €3.1 million in extra revenue every season by satisfying sales potential across the store network.
 Aligning granular sales potential with purchases would create a further €5.5 million impact.

 This has been a transformative project.